anyshake/homepage/docs/AnyShake Observer/installation.md

  - Windows 7 and later (x86 / amd64 / arm / arm64)
  - Linux (**x86** / **amd64** / **arm** / **arm64** / **ppc64le** / **riscv64** /  **s390x** / mips / mips64 / mips64le / mipsle / loong64)

-However, SQLite support is not available on the following architectures due to limitations in the upstream repository:

- - windows/386
- - windows/arm64
- - linux/mips
- - linux/mips64
- - linux/mips64le
- - linux/mipsle

 ### Using Docker (Recommended)

 You can use the following command to pull the Docker image: